-- Mozart known for his wonderful, charismatic melodies. - Also well known for his structure and form balance. - In 1853, Henri Amiel wrote, "the balance of the whole is perfect." - Hanns Dennerlein characterized Mozart's music as containing "the most exalted proportions," and that Mozart possessed "an inborn sense for proportions." - According to Eric Blom, Mozart had "an infallible taste for saying exactly the right thing at the right time and at the right length."
+- Mozart known for his wonderful, charismatic melodies. - Also well known for his structure and form balance. - In 1853, Henri Amiel wrote, "the balance of the whole [in Mozart's music] is perfect." - Hanns Dennerlein characterized Mozart's music as containing "the most exalted proportions," and that Mozart possessed "an inborn sense for proportions." - According to Eric Blom, Mozart had "an infallible taste for saying exactly the right thing at the right time and at the right length."